 Platform-as-a-service (PaaS)

-Here, the cloud provider offers everything over the internet – servers, networks, unlimited storage, the operating system software, middleware, and databases – at their data center.
-Rather than paying for hosting your applications on a platform, you pick and pay for the specific things you need to build, test, deploy, maintain, update, and scale the application.
+Here, the cloud provider offers everything over the internet – servers, networks, unlimited storage, operating system software, middleware, and databases – at their data center.
+Rather than hosting your applications on a platform, you pick and pay for the specific things you need to build, test, deploy, maintain, update, and scale the application.

-PaaS is similar to renting the tools and equipment necessary to build a house, rather than renting the house itself.
+PaaS is similar to renting the tools and equipment necessary to build a house rather than renting the house itself.

 Examples of PaaS providers include Heroku and Microsoft Azure.